Q: Can I order trees in different colors?

 Q: How can a solo builder offer so many services when they all require so much time?

 A: I have a very small customer-base – often only one customer at a time.
 This permits a reasonable turn-around time for most projects.
 Even so, the wait time for some kinds of projects has been gradually creeping up as my services become more popular - so if you know you want to hire me in the future for a layout design and/or build, contact me soon.
-If you wait until your layout room is ready, you may have a ling wait.
+If you delay until your layout room is ready, you may have a long wait.
 Projects are prioritized in the order they are accepted, so you will not find your project getting pushed to the back of an ever-growing queue.

 Q: Some of the pictures on your web-site look a lot like those I’ve seen elsewhere.
 What gives?

 A: I used to hire myself out as a subcontractor to another professional layout builder.
 If I built a scene on another builder’s project layout, I may have put up a picture of it here while the primary layout builder has the same photo on his web-site.
 Both locations are legitimate.
 If you are in the market for some custom work, it is good that you are looking around at multiple providers.
 I hope you find the one that is the best fit for your ideals.

 Q: How much does it cost?

 A: I generally work on a base figure of $70 per hour for custom work.
 In most cases, this will be billed using the actual time invested in your project.
 In others, a flat rate can be given in advance, based on my estimate of how long a project will take.

 Q: Another builder quoted a lower price than you for the same project, and his work comes with a guarantee of “museum quality”.
 Will you price match?